 Why PPOs Often Have Higher Premiums

-Dental plan premiums vary by the insurance company offering the plan as well as the plan's actual benefits and network type.
-With that said, PPOs often have higher premiums than HMOs because they have more freedom within the plan with respect to the use of dental services.
-Instead of a primary care dentist within a HMO deciding whether a specialist referral is necessary, the enrollee in a PPO can make that decision without need of a referral.
+With that said, PPOs often have higher premiums than HMOs because PPO enrollees have more freedom with respect to dentist choice and the use of dental services.
+With respect to the latter issue, instead of a primary care dentist within an HMO deciding whether a specialist referral is necessary, the enrollee in a PPO can make that decision without need of a referral.
 HMOs not only restrict referrals to the judgment of a primary care dentist, there is also a tendency among HMOs to have fewer in-network providers (i.e. a narrow network).

 Dental HMO/PPO Trade-Offs